ahmettoguz/github-backup/README.md

 <br/>

 <h2 id="intro">📌 About Project</h2>

-This project enables the creation of bare backups for both your private and public GitHub repositories, ensuring the safety of your repositories with automated processes.
+This project enables automated bare backups of both your personal and organizational GitHub repositories public and private ensuring the safety and reliability of all your code assets.

 <br/>